Callitris muelleri

-Callitris muelleri is a species of conifer in the family Cupressaceae.
-It is found only in New South Wales, Australia.
+Callitris muelleri is a species of conifer in the cypress family, Cupressaceae.
+It is endemic to New South Wales, Australia.

 Description

 Callitris muelleri is a small tree or shrub growing to 6 meters tall.
 The leaves are hairless, glaucous to green in colour, with mature leaves measuring 5-10 mm long, and juvenile leaves longer.
 This species is monoecious.
 The male cones measure 3 mm long and occur in clusters at the ends of the leaves, while the female cones are spherical, measure 20-30 mm in diameter, occur solitarily or in clusters, and may remain on the branches after maturity.